Evan-S-927/survey-squabble-app/readme.md

 that Team is no longer allowed to guess Answers.
 At the end of a round, the Host updates the Scores.

-For more information on what each of these individual buttons do, please click [here](about:blank).
-For more on Scores, please click [here](about:blank).
+#### For more information on what each of these individual buttons do, please
+refer to "Buttons".
+For more on Scores, please refer to "Scores".

 # Windows
 On Startup, Survey Squabble opens two (2) windows: the Game Window &